 Having a plan is a great way to stay organised, but don’t be afraid to deviate from it when circumstances require.

 When you’re planning your move, take a small amount of time to think about the things that could go wrong and write them down.

 ● Removal van could cancel or let you down

 ● The property may not be ready / in the promised state

 Planning for any potential setbacks like those above into your move will aid to alleviate any stress from your move, because you have already planned ahead and came up with solutions to any potential issues.

 Moving house is a huge task, and it becomes even bigger when you have to do it all yourself.
 Ask for help from your friends or family in your bubble, according to the latest Government guidelines.
 Check removal firms policies and enlist their services.

 You’ll be finished much faster, and the more people that are involved, the easier moving to your new home will be.

 7. Say goodbye

 You’ve lived in your old property for some time, so give yourself a moment to think about all the good memories you associate with the space.
 Take photographs to keep forever or keep a little peice of the home to take with you, such as a plant from the garden to replant at your new house.
-You could even host a moving party, in accordance to Government guidelines.
+You could even host a moving party.